fabiana001/paysim_analysis/README.md

 We apply two undersampling approaches:

 #### Tomek Links
-Undersampling through Tomek links [[4](https://ieeexplore.ieee.org/document/4309452)] consists into removing the instances of the majority class in the way to increases the space between the two classes, facilitating the classification process.
+Undersampling through Tomek links [[4](https://ieeexplore.ieee.org/document/4309452)] consists in removing the instances of the majority class in the way to increase the space between the two classes, facilitating the classification process.

 In our case, Tomek Links Undersampling removes only 1000 of data records.

 The figure below shows a visual representation of the input dataset.
 The image plots all frauds, and a sample of 8.000 data points of the majority class.
-The 2D representation is obtained applying TSNE ( t-Distributed Stochastic Neighbor Embedding).
+The 2D representation is obtained by applying TSNE ( t-Distributed Stochastic Neighbor Embedding).
-We can note that data belonging to the same class is close together, and in this space data is easly separable.
+We can note that data belonging to the same class is close together, and in this space data is easily separable.
 ![unbalanced distribution](./doc/imgs/unbalanced_ds.png)

 #### Near Miss Undersampling
-Use KNN to select most representative data points.
+Use KNN to select the most representative data points.
 There are three different types of sampling:
 - NearMiss1: selects the examples from the majority class having the smallest average distance from three closest examples of minority class.
 - NearMiss2: selects the examples from the majority class  having the smallest average distance from three farthest examples of minority class.
-- NearMiss3: for each example of minority class, a sample of closest examples of majority class is extracted (to be sure that all positive points is surrounded from some negative example).
+- NearMiss3: for each example of minority class, a sample of closest examples of majority class is extracted (to be sure that all positive points are surrounded by some negative example).

 The figure below shows a visual representation of the sampled dataset with NearMiss3.